-Prior to our IPO on November 17, 2021, we operated as a private company that was not required to comply with the obligations of a public company with respect to internal controls over financial reporting.
+Prior to our IPO on November 17, 2021, we have been operating as a private company that was not required to comply with the obligations of a public company with respect to internal controls over financial reporting.

-In connection with the audits of our consolidated financial statements for the years ended December 31, 2019 and 2020, we identified multiple material weaknesses in our internal control over financial reporting.
+In connection with the preparation and audits of our consolidated financial statements for the years ended December 31, 2019, 2020 and 2021, we identified multiple material weaknesses in our internal control over financial reporting.
 A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or condensed consolidated interim financial statements will not be prevented or detected on a timely basis.
-The material weaknesses that were identified relate to (i) a lack of consistent and proper application of accounting processes and procedures; (ii) the design and operating effectiveness of information technology general controls for information systems that are significant to the preparation of our consolidated financial statements; (iii) a lack of review and supervision; (iv) the sufficiency of resources with an appropriate level of technical accounting functions.
-These material weaknesses were unremediated as of December 31, 2021.
+For a description of the material weaknesses that were identified, as well as management's remediation actions to date and plans, see "Item 15.
+Controls and Procedures."
 While we are working to remediate the weaknesses as quickly and efficiently as possible, we cannot at this time provide an estimate of the timeframe we expect in connection with implementing our plan to remediate this material weaknesses.
 These remediation measures may be time-consuming and costly, and might place significant demands on our financial and operational resources.